Panguitch, Utah

 Panguitch (/ˈpæŋɡwɪtʃ/ PANG-gwitch) is a city in and the county seat of Garfield County, Utah, United States.
-The population was 1,520 at the 2010 census, and was estimated in 2018 to be 1,691.
+The population was 1,725 at the 2020 census.
 The name Panguitch comes from a Southern Paiute word meaning “Big Fish,” likely named after the plentiful nearby lakes hosting rainbow trout year-round.

 Geography

 Panguitch is located on the western edge of Garfield County at 37°49′20″N 112°26′5″W (37.822234, -112.434650), in the valley of the Sevier River.
 U.S. Route 89 passes through the center of town, leading north 33 mi to Junction and south 45 mi to Orderville.
 Utah State Route 143 leads southwest from Panguitch 17 mi to Panguitch Lake in Dixie National Forest.

 According to the United States Census Bureau, the city has a total area of 5.5 sqkm, all land.

 Climate

 Panguitch has a cool semi-arid climate (Köppen BSk) with summers featuring hot afternoons and cold mornings, and cold, dry winters.
 The high altitude and relatively high latitude means that mornings are cold throughout the year and freezing for most of it: between 1971 and 2000 an average of 227.7 mornings fell below freezing and 16.5 mornings fell to or below 0 F. Maxima, however, can be expected to top freezing on all but fourteen afternoons during an average year, and the winters are so dry that snowfall is light, averaging only 19.2 in with median cover never much above 1 in.
 The most snowfall in a month has been 32.0 in in the famously cold January 1949, and the most in a season 48.5 in from July 1951 to June 1952.
 Mild, dry winters like 1976/1977 and 1980/1981 can in contrast see negligible snowfall for an entire season.

 In a manner more akin to Arizona than northern Utah, most of the limited precipitation occurs during the July to October monsoon season, but Garfield County is usually too far north to receive the monsoon's full benefit.
 The wettest month on record has been August 1987 with 5.17 in, and the wettest day was August 18, 1984, with 1.87 in.
 1967 with 17.06 in has been the wettest calendar year, whereas in 1989 only 6.15 in fell.